-Billy Wilder’s madcap comedy takes place in a corporate, cold-war Berlin.
+Billy Wilder’s madcap comedy takes place in a corporate, Cold War Berlin.

-James Cagney plays Mac, an American executive holed up in the west side and hell-bent on giving a good impression of himself in the hope of being promoted.
+James Cagney plays Mac, an American Coca-Cola executive holed up in the West side and hell-bent on giving a good impression of himself in the hope of being promoted.
 But his plans are put at risk when he’s asked to keep a watchful eye over his humourless boss’s dim-witted daughter during her stay in the capital.

-When the day before her father’s arrival, Scarlett (Pamela Tiffin) reveals she’s married the scruffy Otto Piffl (Horst Buchholz) – an outspoken supporter of the People’s Republic of East Germany – Mac is sent into a freewheeling frenzy with trying to repair the situation.
+When the day before her father’s arrival, Scarlett (Pamela Tiffin) reveals she’s married the scruffy beatnik Otto Piffl (Horst Buchholz) – an outspoken supporter of the People’s Republic of East Germany – Mac is sent into a freewheeling frenzy with trying to repair the situation.

 In and out of the Brandenburg Gate, then a militarised checkpoint, in his card-carrying capitalist’s car, he buys favours with six-packs of soda and coaxes libidinous Soviets on-side with his curvaceous secretary.